GreptimeTeam/helm-charts/README.md

 helm uninstall greptimedb-operator -n greptimedb-admin
 ```

-The CRDs of GreptimeDB are not deleted [by default](https://helm.sh/docs/topics/charts/#limitations-on-crds).
-You can delete them by the following command:
+The CRDs of GreptimeDB are **not deleted by default** after uninstalling greptimedb-operator unless you use `--set crds.keep=false`.

+You can delete CRDs manually by the following commands:

 ```console
 kubectl delete crds greptimedbclusters.greptime.io